robert-hh/ads1x15/readme.md

 The value returned by alert_read is the raw register bitmap, not corrected for the sign.
 This correction has to be done by the script.
-In the script below this is achieved implicitely by storing the values into a signed hal array.
+In the script below this is achieved implicitely by storing the values into a signed halfword array.
 Otherwise, it may be done by:
 ```
 value = adc.alread_read()